 Developing and growing talent is one of the most valuable resources for any business but is also one that is overlooked while more importance is filtered into innovation and aligning goals with industry benchmarks.
 Good sales practices and support revenue invariably represent the core of any successful business framework.
 It is for this key reason that from the word go, reaching ultimate sales success starts by getting your sales goals started off on the right foot.

 Preparing and developing your sales team is an ongoing effort and one that should ultimately form part of your business operation and processes.
-A recent article on preparing for the McKinsey PST by MyConsultingCoach got me thinking about what the essential differences are between sales training and sales coaching.
+A recent article on preparing for the McKinsey Problem Solving Test by MyConsultingCoach got me thinking about what the essential differences are between sales training and sales coaching.

 Train vs. Coach